🌐 هل تريد النسخة العربية؟ اضغط هنا للتبديل

 Juice some fruits

-Mango, pomegranate and prickly pear are better as juice — it reduces long fibers that may slow digestion.
+Mango is allowed as juice only.
+Pomegranate and prickly pear are also better as juice — it reduces long fibers that may slow digestion.

 🧘